NeonGeckoCom/skill-stock/README.md

 ## Examples

-* what is * trading at
+* What is Amazon trading at?
-* what is the stock price for *
+* What is the stock price for Microsoft?

-## Details

-### Text

-        what is the stock price for Microsoft
-        >> Microsoft Corp, with ticker symbol MSFT is currently trading at 125.44 dollars per share.

-        what is Sonos trading at
-        >> Sonos Inc, with ticker symbol SONO is currently trading at 11.25 dollars per share.

-### Picture

-### Video

 ## Contact Support